loicdescotte/Play2-HTML5Tags/README.md

 # HTML5 input tags module for Play 2.0

-This tags add client side valdiation attributes (e.g required, max|min lentgh...) and specific input fields (date, telephone number...) to Play 2.0 templates.
+This tags add client side validation attributes (e.g required, max|min lentgh...) and specific input fields (date, telephone number, color...) to Play 2.0 templates.

-Attributes are generared from the constraints defined on the model (e.g. `@Required` contraint on a field).
+Attributes are generared from the constraints defined on the model (e.g. `@Required` constraint on a field).

 They can generate several kinds all inputs :

  * text
  * number
- * more to come (tel, date, range, color...)
+ * tel, date, range, color... (coming soon)

 Examples :